Shake the bottle and mix the resin in the vat before start printing!

 1. Introduction

-This guide is for both Cast Purple and Cast True Blue
+This guide is for both Cast Purple, Cast True Blue and Cast Royal Blue.

 Cast is an affordable castable resin designed for lost wax method.
 Below is the recommended print setting, cleaning, curing and burn out recommendation.

-We like to thank many users, including VOG (https://www.youtube.com/watch?v=7MDl6ZeTrME) to help each other print and cast well.
+We like to thank many users, including VOG (https://www.youtube.com/watch?v=7MDl6ZeTrME), for helping us make the great user guide video and helping each other print and cast well.

 The shelf life of the resin is 2 years.